nus-cs2103-AY1617S1/addressbook-level4/collated/main/A0139772Ureused.md

             Optional<Config> configOptional = ConfigUtil.readConfig(configFilePathUsed);
             initializedConfig = configOptional.orElse(new Config());
         } catch (DataConversionException e) {
-            logger.warning("Config file at " + configFilePathUsed + " is not in the correct format. " +
+            logger.warning("Config file at " + configFilePathUsed + " is not in the correct format. "
-                    "Using default config properties");
+                    + "Using default config properties");
             initializedConfig = new Config();
         }

-        //Update config file in case it was missing to begin with or there are new/unused fields try {
+        // Update config file in case it was missing to begin with or there are
+        // new/unused fields
+        try {
             ConfigUtil.saveConfig(initializedConfig, configFilePathUsed);
         } catch (IOException e) {